DipankarSaha94/SSDAssignment3/README.md

 ## Question 3

-* have deleted the repetitive part in `addtime` function by reducing the argument passed into it to get the final complexity A.
+* have deleted the repetitive part in `addtime` function by reducing the argument passed into it, to get the final complexity A.